eslam-gomaa/Flexible-Network/README.md

 So in simple words, it opens the ssh connection with ALL the selected devices before start executing commands.

-And that is actually gives us more flexibility from the development perspective, besides *it's much better to be notified if you're NOT able to connect to some devices before starting the automation task* rather than being told at the end of task.
+And that actually gives us more flexibility from the development perspective, besides *it's much better to be notified if you're NOT able to connect to some devices before starting the automation task* rather than being told at the end of task.

 ![image](https://user-images.githubusercontent.com/33789516/159185347-bbee6112-39e8-4818-93a3-9cea1946fcd1.png)